Inevitability of knowing less than nothing: Conditional entropy from relative entropy

 \section{Conditional entropy from relative entropy}

-In this section, we prove that one can construct a quantum conditional entropy from a quantum relative entropy, based on two simple postulates that define a quantum relative entropy \cite{GT2021,GT20}.
-Before giving this construction, let us first recall the definition of a quantum relative entropy \cite{GT2021,GT20}.
-Formally, a function
+In this section, we prove that one can construct a quantum conditional entropy from a quantum relative entropy, based on two simple postulates that define a quantum relative entropy~\cite{GT2021,GT20}.
+Before giving this construction, let us first recall the definition of a quantum relative entropy~\cite{GT2021,GT20}.